 - Present a portfolio or a piece of writing;

-- Provide additional details/supplementary/referee report forms.
+- Provide additional application or referee report forms.

+You should provide copies of any previous study - complete or incomplete - and/or any other supporting documentation in relation to your application.
 Any claims you make in you application about prior education must be supported by documentary evidence.
 The documents that you provide to support your application do not need to be certified copies.
 We require all supporting documentation to be scanned and saved in PDF format to ensure picture quality is not compromised.
-This allows us to verify that the document is an original and includes of the details that we require.
+This allows us to verify that the document is an original and includes the details that we require.
 If you do not have access to a scanner, you may wish to try a smart phone app which imitates the function of a scanner and will present the document better than a standard photo.

 If you receive an offer into a program which includes a placement component, you may be required to submit a Working With Children Check and/or Police Check prior to commencement of your study.
 Check your program's entry requirements.
 If you are required to do so, it may be beneficial to research the application process for these documents now so that you are well aware of what is required of you should you receive an offer.

-No. Applying directly to Federation University is free.
+Applying directly to Federation University is free.

 It is important to check the direct application opening and closing dates before submitting your application to ensure you don't miss any deadlines.